alphagov/govuk-frontend/.github/ISSUE_TEMPLATE/internal-story.md

 ---
-name: 'Internal story template'
+name: Internal story template
 about: For internal use only
 title: ''
-labels: 'awaiting triage'
+labels: awaiting triage
 assignees: ''

 ---

 <!--